Provide life-changing experiences that enhance independence and self-esteem for children and adults with disabilities.

 True Friends is committed to providing quality services to all our customers.
 This includes the individuals who utilize our services, their families, friends, social workers and residential providers.

-We have five decades of camp experience and serve about 4,000 children and adults annually, maintaining our commitment and advocacy for people with disabilities.
+We have over 50 years of camp experience and serve over 5,000 children and adults annually, maintaining our commitment and advocacy for people with disabilities.

 We are accredited by the American Camping Association, following its requirements for certification.